numsim-group/klimakoffer/milestone3/milestone3_constantcoeff.md

 ---

-## The constant-coefficient energy balance model
+## The zero-D energy balance model

 We recall that the EBM we have derived so far is given by